We regulate conduct where there might be a breach of the Student Identifiers Act 2014 in regards to:

 Yes.
 Our preference for managing non-compliance is to educate individuals on their obligations and how to comply.
 We may address non-compliance through administrative action such as a warning letter.
 There may be times where we decide to issue an infringement notice (a fine) or initiate civil proceedings.
 The action taken by us will depend on the conduct.

-This link to our Compliance and Enforcement Strategy provides you with detailed information about infringement notices.
+Read our Compliance and Enforcement Strategy for detailed information about infringement notices.

-If you think you have identified possible non-compliance complete the report non-compliance form using the button below.
+If you think you have identified possible non-compliance, complete the form below.